spacebanana420/texts/guides/wayland2025.md

 Xfce panel's workspaces menu does not detect Hyprland's workspaces.

-Fonts in Hyprland are a bit blurrier than compared to x11 but they seem to be the sharpest of the 3 compositors I used.

 # Labwc + Xfce

 Labwc is a minimal compositor inspired by Openbox.
 I decided to try out this compositor because it's the default choice for experimental Wayland Xfce and it's focus on correctness is attractive.